Things to Know About Sour Winter Gose

 Sour Winter Gose is the coolest of our four-part seasonal Gose Series.
-Appearing on tap and on store shelves during the coldest months of the year, it comes out in December, just in time for the holidays and becomes harder to find towards the end of February.
+Appearing on tap and on store shelves during the coldest months of the year!

 Like the other Goses we brew, this ale has undergone spontaneous primary fermentation with native microbes found in the air in La Crosse, Wisconsin.
 This natural, terroir fermentation doesn’t just create an inviting sourness, but also connects this beer to our land and our community.
 The brisk tangy backbone is a lot like the brisk Winter air around here.